 I walked out of the shelter in a daze, holding this still shaking senior chihuahua.
 I had been listening to a lot of David Bowie on the way to the shelter and found myself singing Jean Genie to her.
 “That’s your name now,” I said.
 “Genie.”

-Almost two months later, I cannot imagine my life without Genie.
-I don’t want to think about what would have happened to Genie had I not been possessed by some force to go get her.
+Almost two months later, I couldn’t imagine my life without Genie.
+I don’t want to think about what would have happened to Genie if some force hadn’t possessed me to go get her.
 I want to dispel some of the misconceptions about adopting a senior pet so you can have a magical Genie of your own.

 1. They were dumped at the shelter for a reason